georgehg/ifood-fullstack-test/webapp/README.md

 In order to properly install and run this application you need to have [NodeJS](https://nodejs.org/en) and [bower](https://bower.io/) installed on your machine.

-Inside this directory, run npm install to download application dependencies.
+Inside this directory, run `npm install` to download application dependencies and install bower packages.

 ```js
 npm install